litvinab/cron-event/README.md

 # cron-event
-Symfony2 bundle to set cron based timers and events tasks.
+Symfony2 bundle to set and run cron based timers and events.
 It generates events inside application based on timers stored in DB